 (A1) Laws & Regulations.
-A Certified Company shall comply with the Fair Debt Collection Practices Act and, as applicable, the Fair Credit Reporting Act, the Telephone Consumer Protection Act, the Servicemembers Civil Relief Act, Electronic Fund Transfer Act, the United States Bankruptcy Code, section 5 of the Federal Trade Commission Act, sections 1031 and 1036 of the Dodd-Frank Act, and all other local, state, and federal laws and regulations concerning: (a) collection activity on consumer accounts, (b) the rights of consumers, (c) debt buying, and (d) financial services as they may apply to debt collection companies.
+A Certified Company shall comply with the Fair Debt Collection Practices Act and, as applicable, the Fair Credit Reporting Act, the Telephone Consumer Protection Act, the Servicemembers Civil Relief Act, the United States Bankruptcy Code, section 5 of the Federal Trade Commission Act, sections 1031 and 1036 of the Dodd-Frank Act, and all other local, state, and federal laws and regulations concerning: (a) collection activity on consumer accounts, (b) the rights of consumers, (c) debt buying, and (d) financial services as they may apply to debt collection companies.

-NOTE 1: The Auditor shall obtain from the Certified Company a list and a copy of all judicial decisions and any local, state, and federal regulatory orders, directives, and decrees from the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general that were issued within the dates of the Audit Period where the ruling determined the Certified Company violated a law or regulation within the scope of the Certification Standard.
-The list shall include: case name, court, case number, a description of the violation, the holding of the court, and the judicial relief granted.

-NOTE 2: The Auditor shall independently conduct a search for reported local, state, and federal judicial decisions involving the Certified Company within the dates of the Audit Period.
+- A1.1 The Auditor shall obtain from the Certified Company a list and a copy of all judicial decisions and any local, state, and federal regulatory orders, directives, and decrees from the CFPB, FTC, state consumer regulatory agencies, and state and federal attorneys general that were issued within the dates of the Audit Period where the ruling determined the Certified Company violated a law or regulation within the scope of the Certification Standard.
+The list shall include: case name, court, case number, a description of the violation, the holding of the court, and the judicial relief granted. - A1.2 The Auditor shall also independently conduct a search for reported local, state, and federal judicial decisions involving the Certified Company within the dates of the Audit Period; however, the Auditor shall not disregard other judicial cases should it come to their attention.
 The Auditor will reconcile their list with the list provided by the Certified Company and if there are discrepancies, the Auditor shall endeavor to reconcile the list with the Certified Company.
+The result of this reconciliation shall be attached to the report.